Oxbow (horse): Pedigree

 Oxbow was sired by the Canadian-bred Awesome Again, winner of the 1998 Breeders' Cup Classic.
 At stud, Awesome Again has sired many stakes winners, including Paynter, who placed second in the 2012 Belmont Stakes and won the 2012 Haskell Invitational; Ghostzapper, who was 2004 American Horse of the Year and a 2004 Breeders' Cup winner; and Game On Dude, two-time winner of the Santa Anita Handicap.
 Oxbow is almost a full brother to Paynter; the two horses are out of full sisters.
 Oxbow's older full brother, Awesome Patriot, won the 2011 Alydar Stakes.
 Oxbow's younger full brother, Expect a Lot, is in race training.
 Oxbow's dam Tizamazing was bred back to Awesome Again in 2013, and in June 2013 was confirmed to be in foal.

 Tizamazing is a full sister to Tiznow, who was 2000 American Horse of the Year and won the Breeders' Cup Classic twice.
 Tizamazing sold for $1 million at Keeneland as a yearling, but owing to a training injury she never raced.
-Tizamazing's dam, Cee's Song, is credited with raising the respect breeders have for her female breeding line, Thoroughbred family 26, as one of the top distaff lines in America.
+Tizamazing's dam, Cee's Song, is credited with raising the respect breeders have for her female breeding line, Thoroughbred family 26, as one of the top g lines in America.
 Five full siblings out of Cee's Song were either race winners or the dams of race winners: Tiznow, Tizbud and Tizdubai are all stakes winners, Oxbow's dam Tizamazing and Paynter's dam Tizso both produced stakes winners.
 Another offspring of Cee's Song, the gelding Budroyale, was second in the 1999 Breeders' Cup Classic.
 Oxbow's pedigree is outcrossed for four generations, with very little inbreeding.
 Oxbow is only inbred 4x5x5 to Northern Dancer, meaning that this horse appears once in the fourth and twice in the fifth generation of Oxbow's pedigree.